nayemhasan45/work-up-job-portal-/work-up-server/README.md

 *   **Dependencies:** All dependencies are listed in the `package.json` file.
 *   **Environment Variables:** All secrets and environment-specific configurations are stored in a `.env` file.
 *   **Code Style:** The code follows standard JavaScript conventions.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgement

+This project is created by [Al-Amin](https://github.com/al-amin-dev).